apache/incubator-kie-kogito-runtimes/README.txt

 ----------------------------

 The maven-eclipse-plugin plugin is a plugin in Maven for Eclipse.
-This is the old, stable way.
+This is the old way.
 Run this command to generate .project and .classpath files.
-$ mvn -Dfull eclipse:eclipse
+$ mvn eclipse:eclipse
 - Open Eclipse
 - Import existing projects, navigate to the project base directory, select all the projects (=modules) it lists.

+Important note: mvn eclipse:eclipse does not work for drools-eclipse because it is not compatible with tycho (and never will be).

 The m2eclipse plugin way
 ------------------------

 The m2eclipse plugin is a plugin in Eclipse for Maven.
-This is the new, deluxe way.
+This is the new, deluxe way (and compatible with tycho).
 - Open Eclipse
+- Follow the installation instructions of m2eclipse: http://m2eclipse.sonatype.org/
+-- Follow the link Installing m2eclipse at the bottom.
+- Menu File, menu item Import, tree item Maven, tree item Existing Maven Projects
-- Just open the main pom.xml with the m2eclipse plugin.
+- Open the main pom.xml with the m2eclipse plugin.
 - Select the profiles "notSoaProfile" and "fullProfile".

 Code style